dnlbowers/battleships/README.md

 * Favicon image taken from [pixabay](https://pixabay.com/photos/battleship-us-navy-broadside-firing-79519/) under Pixabay License, Free for commercial use, No attribution required however the user who posted the image was "12019 / 10259 images"
 * Unicode for the emoji's was taken from the [unicode.org emoji library](https://unicode.org/emoji/charts/emoji-list.html#1f4a5)
 * Background image was downloaded from [stock.adobe.com](https://stock.adobe.com/mt/Library/urn:aaid:sc:EU:7b501d7b-97a5-4e2a-8638-7d43341ae21b?asset_id=176108523) under the [standard license](https://stock.adobe.com/mt/license-terms)
-* [stack overflow](https://stackoverflow.com/questions/12150369/define-multiple-languages-in-html-root-elements-lang-attribute) was used to resolve the HTML error found by the validator (as referencing in the TESTING.md doc)
+* [stack overflow]() was used to resolve the [HTML error found by the validator](https://stackoverflow.com/questions/12150369/define-multiple-languages-in-html-root-elements-lang-attribute) and to find the [string library](https://stackoverflow.com/questions/1549641/how-can-i-capitalize-the-first-letter-of-each-word-in-a-string) to ensure the player name always showed with a capital at the start of each name entered.